 What is No-Code Development?

 No-code development refers to the process of building software applications visually without any coding.
 It supplements non-technical users’ ability to build functional apps through intuitive visual tools like drag-and-drop solutions and readymade templates.
-It’s intended for non-technical teams and business users who urgently need to develop solutions for internal processes, basic automation, or customer-facing applications without the intervention of developers.
+It’s intended for non-technical teams and business users who urgently need to develop solutions for internal processes, basic no-code automation, or customer-facing applications without the intervention of developers.

 While No-Code significantly accelerates development, it comes at a cost: weak customization and scalability.
 Many of these platforms just can’t handle complex integrations or fine-tuning of features beyond the ones their form and structure template allows.
 No-code solutions are, therefore, best for simpler applications where speed and ease of use are important as compared to deep customization.